bbalog87/amr-ngs-pipeline/markdown/test_scenario.md

 **On my computer, the maximum running time for each species was ~30 min including the setup**

-**NOTE**: you may run your own larger dadatset (overnight), if the provided sample data run without errors on yopur system.
+**NOTE**: you may run your own larger dataset (overnight), if the provided sample data run without errors on your system.
-However I tested the pipeline only for up to 22 samples in a single run.
+However, I tested the pipeline only for up to 22 samples in a single run.
 Your RAM might be limited for too large datasets.